helium/HIP/xxxx-reward-cbrs-as-experimental.md

 ### Estimates of Specific Radio Rewards

-These estimates are derived from the the estimated Modeled Coverage Points proposed in the Detailed Explanation above.
+These estimates are derived from the estimated Modeled Coverage Points proposed in the Detailed Explanation above.

 | Gateway                                                                                     | Radio Type             | MOBILE Rewards (current) | MOBILE Rewards (estimated) | Reduction |
 | ------------------------------------------------------------------------------------------- | ---------------------- | --------------------------------- | ---------------------------------- | --------- |